widemouth-dz/QuantumPoet/README.md

 # QuantumSim

-Supports for simulating 28 quantum bits.
+Supports for simulating 26 quantum bits, the performance of simulation is related to the number of bits.
+With each additional bit, the memory doubles and the speed is halved.

+M = 4B * 2 * 2^n

 ## Quantum Computing Operations